7 Ways to Decide Which Test Cases to Automate

 - Is it a test that you’ll need to run again and again?

 Sometimes the greatest labor required in testing is building a test, and sometimes the greatest labor is in running it.
 If the test is automated, however, you only have to build it once, and then you can run it again and again without worry.
 That’s why when you have multiple builds that will require the same test again and again and again, you should consider automation.
-That way, your test building efforts will pay dividends in time saved and QA teams kept happy.
+That way, your test-building efforts will pay dividends in time saved and QA teams kept happy.

-- Is it a stress Test?
+- Is it a stress test?

 Stress testing is an important part of ensuring your software can handle whatever comes into the world.
-It consists of putting software through much more intense conditions that you can ever expect it to endure, to ensure it can handle all the conditions it’ll likely face in the “real world.”
+It consists of putting software through much more intense conditions than you can ever expect it to endure, to ensure it can handle all the conditions it’ll likely face in the “real world.”
 Also, when you overwhelm your software, it can be easier to see where the cracks in the foundation are, so you can fix them quickly.
 Because of the intensive nature of this testing, it’s ideal automation.
 In fact, it’s often better, an automated test can easily create more stress than a manual tester can on their own.

 - Is it a unit test?

 Unit testing involves testing the absolute smallest parts of an application (the units), independently and individually, to ensure they work properly.
-Because such tests are done during development, and are designed for code with no external dependencies (like database or web services interaction), they can be set up with automation relatively easily and with straightforward patterning.
+Because such tests are done during development and are designed for code with no external dependencies (like database or web services interaction), they can be set up with automation relatively easily and with straightforward patterning.

 - Is it an integration test?